 Porch party (August)

-Meet your child’s new teacher, buy school supplies, take a tour of the building, and enjoy a hot dog meal.
+Meet your child’s new teacher, buy school supplies and take a tour of the building,

 Book fair (Fall and Spring)